whynpc9/langchain-qwq-vllm/README.md

 # langchain-qwq-vllm

-A VLLM-optimized integration package for Qwen3 models with LangChain, forked from [@yigit353/langchain-qwq](https://github.com/yigit353/langchain-qwq).
-This implementation is specifically designed for VLLM deployments of Qwen3 models and explores integration with Deep Agents framework.
+A VLLM-optimized integration package for Qwen3 models with **LangChain 1.0**, forked from [@yigit353/langchain-qwq](https://github.com/yigit353/langchain-qwq).
+This implementation is specifically designed for VLLM deployments of Qwen3 models and uses the modern LangChain 1.x agent framework.

+> **📌 Version Notice**: This is the **LangChain 1.0** version (v1.0.0+).
+For the legacy LangChain 0.3 version, please check out the [`classic`](https://github.com/yourusername/langchain-qwq-vllm/tree/classic) branch.

 ## ✨ Key Advantages